ElektraInitiative/libelektra/src/bindings/jna/plugins/sorted/README.md

 The plugin then requires all array elements to have a sub-key according to the set value (here "/nr") and sorts by these values.

-To change the sorting direction, you can set the meta-key `check/sorted/direction` to either "asc" (default) or "desc":
+To change the sorting direction, you can set the metakey `check/sorted/direction` to either "asc" (default) or "desc":

 ```sh
 kdb meta-set user:/test/process check/sorted/direction "desc"